 Part 2: Online Ethics Module

 After attending the on-campus seminar students must enroll in the Online Ethics Course.
 The Online Ethics Course is a self-paced, and it is up to the student to finish the course in a timely manner.
 If a completion date is specified in a student’s sanction letter, it is the student’s responsibility to complete all parts of the AIEP before the time specified in their letter.
 Students should keep in mind that their assignments will need to be graded.
 Hence, they should not wait until the date that their sanction must be completed to submit their assignments.
-Please allow 72 hours between your date of submission and your due date in order to allow for the review of your assignment.
+Please allow 3 business days between your date of submission and your due date in order to allow for the review of your assignment.